Going through a package of chia seeds takes ages. And at some point, you start to wonder: do chia seeds go bad?

 How Long Do Chia Seeds Last

-Chia seeds, thanks to a high amount of antioxidants, last longer than most other seeds, like sesame seeds.
-That means they can easily last several years if stored properly.
-While there’s usually a best-by date on the label, it’s not like the seeds will go bad a week or a month past that date.
+While there’s usually a best-by date on the label, it’s not like the seeds will go bad a week or even a month past that date.

 When it comes to powdered chia seeds (or chia meal), the situation is quite similar.
 If you store the powder properly, it can last months past the best-by date on the label.